 Talia was tracked to the hidden city of Khadym by Batman and Catwoman, who had recently become engaged.
 When she heard that they had arrived in the city, Talia attacked them and stabbed Batman with her sword.
 She and Catwoman then fought, ending when Catwoman stabbed Talia in the back.
 Batman and Catwoman then left Khadym after Catwoman spoke to Holly Robinson.

 Batman later received a letter stating that Damian was not his biological son, but rather Deathstroke's.
 Talia found Slade and after a brief fight told him that she wanted to talk about their son.
 After spending the night together, Talia told Slade that Damian was actually his son, but Slade didn't believe that she was telling the truth.
+Batman later discovered that Talia had been manipulating him and Deathstroke into fighting each other and that Damian really was Batman's biological son.

 Powers & Abilities